riscv-software-src/riscof/docs/source/plugins.rst

           # choice.
           utils.shellCommand(cmd).run(cwd=test_dir)

-          # for debug purposes if you would like stop the DUT plugin after compilation, you can
-          # comment out the lines below and raise a SystemExit
+	        # if the user wants to disable running the tests and only compile the tests, then
+	        # the if condition is skipped
+          if self.target_run:
             # build the command for running the elf on the DUT.
 In this case we use spike and indicate
             # the isa arg that we parsed in the build stage, elf filename and signature filename.
+            # Template is for spike.
+Please change for your DUT
             execute = self.dut_exe + ' --isa={0} +signature={1} +signature-granularity=4 {2}'.format(self.isa, sig_file, elf)
             logger.debug('Executing on Spike ' + execute)

             # launch the execute command.
 Change the test_dir if required.
             utils.shellCommand(execute).run(cwd=test_dir)

           # post-processing steps can be added here in the template below
           #postprocess = 'mv {0} temp.sig'.format(sig_file)'
           #utils.shellCommand(postprocess).run(cwd=test_dir)

-      # if you would like to exit the framework once the runTests function completes uncomment the
-      # following line.
-Note this will prevent any signature checking or report generation.
+      # if target runs are not required then we simply exit as this point after running all
+      # the makefile targets.
+      if not self.target_run:
-      #raise SystemExit
+        raise SystemExit

 As mentioned earlier, the `-march` string is test-specific and needs to be collected from the testList fields.
 Line-30 above, shows that ``testentry['isa']`` provides this information.